apache/kafka/vagrant/README.md

 When you are all up and running you will be back at a command brompt.

-If you want you can login to the machines using vagrant shh <machineName> but you don't need to.
+If you want you can login to the machines using vagrant ssh <machineName> but you don't need to.

 You can access the brokers and zookeeper by their IP